 3. Radical Acceptance: Embracing Your Life with the Heart of a Buddha

-The years of work by the author threads illuminating insight into the spiritual growth of its readers.
+Brach’s years of work illuminate insight into the spiritual growth of readers.

-This work seeks to aid its readers in ending suffering by removing the personal unworthiness outlook.
+This book seeks to help readers end suffering by removing the outlook of personal unworthiness.

 Available on Amazon.

 4. The Upside of Your Dark Side: Why Being Your Whole Self – Not Just Your “Good” Self – Drives Success and Fulfillment

 The book embraces the emotional agility it takes for self-motivation and full acceptance of the human experience.
 Negative happens, but it’s how we perceive the negative that matters.